nus-cs2103/website-base/schedule/week4/commentary-cs2103-fragment.md

 <!-- ---------------------------------------------------------------------------- -->
 {% call topic_preamble("Class/Object Diagrams: Basics", reuse=false) %}

-Now that we have a high-level understanding of the role played by models, let's start learning some UML models, starting with UML _class diagrams_ (and _object diagrams_ which are like a distant cousin of class diagrams).
+Now that we have a high-level understanding of the role played by models, let's start learning some UML models, starting with UML _class diagrams_ (and _object diagrams_ which are like a close cousin of class diagrams).

 ==Note that we are learning to _interpret_ these models only==, not _draw_ them (that would come later), or _design_ them.
 Hence, we will be going through these topics fairly rapidly.